1888 George Lawley & Sons

 Fletcher currently resides in Annapolis MD, where he can be found on the race course in the Farr 30, J 105, and Beneteau First 40.7 classes as well as deliveries from the Caribbean and West Indies to the Chesapeake Bay.

-Fletcher enjoys a vibrant and successful career in Real Estate for the past 18 years servicing both sides of the Chesapeake Bay for Residential, Commercial, Land, Estates and Waterfronts.
-Fletcher enjoys providing his clients with the 20 years yachting expertise they not only expect but deserve.
+Fletcher enjoys a vibrant and successful career in Real Estate for the past 21 years servicing both sides of the Chesapeake Bay for Residential, Commercial, Land, Estates and Waterfronts.
+Fletcher enjoys providing his clients with the expertise they expect and deserve.

 Curtis Stokes & Associates